thoughtbot/factory_bot/GETTING_STARTED.md

 Attempting to define multiple factories with the same name will raise an error.

-Factories can be defined anywhere, but will be automatically loaded if they are defined in files at the following locations:
+Factories can be defined anywhere, but will be automatically loaded after calling `FactoryGirl.find_definitions` if factories are defined in files at the following locations:

     test/factories.rb
     spec/factories.rb